ananyapati26/login/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+ WRITE IN TERMINAL THIS COMMAND AND RUN TO GET THIS BOILERPLATE npx degit ananyapati26/login my-app

+STEPS TO FOLLOW NEXT
+npm i
+update .env and .env.local with your own
+MONGODB_URL , GOOGLE_CLIENT_ID and GOOGLE_SECRECT_ID

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev